The Divergent Series: The Divergent Series: Insurgent (2015)

 As they search for allies and answers in the wake of the uprising, Tris and Four are on the run.
 Hunted by Jeanine Matthews, the leader of the Erudite faction, Tris and Four race against time as they try to figure out what Abnegation sacrificed their lives to protect and the reason why the Erudite leaders will do anything to stop them.
 Haunted by her past choices but desperate to protect the people she loves, Tris faces one impossible challenge after another as she unlocks the truth about the past and, ultimately, the future of her world.

 The Divergent Series: Allegiant (2016)

 On December 16, 2013, Summit Entertainment announced that the film adaptation of Allegiant would be released on March 18, 2016.
 On April 11, 2014, Lionsgate announced that the film adaptation would be split into two films with the first part titled, The Divergent Series: Allegiant – Part 1.
-The film was then retitled as The Divergent Series: Allegiant.
+The film was then retitled as The Divergent Series: Allegiant, with the future Part 2 to be named as The Divergent Series: Ascendant, though the critical and box office disappointment of Allegiant would eventually lead to the cancellation of plans for Ascendant.

 Tris must escape with Four and go beyond the wall enclosing Chicago.
 For the first time ever, they will leave the only city and family that they have ever known to find a peaceful solution for their embroiled city.
 Once outside, old discoveries are quickly rendered meaningless with the revelation of shocking new truths.
-Tris must quickly decide who to trust as a ruthless battle ignites beyond the walls of Chicago.
+Tris must quickly decide whom to trust as a ruthless battle ignites beyond the walls of Chicago.
 To survive, Tris is forced to solve dilemmas on courage, allegiance, sacrifice and love.